Have you ever asked yourself the question: “How do app owners make money?”

-Other than gaming I can’t see many (or any!) other uses where this ad could be implemented and if you have an idea then shoot me an email because I would really like to know.
+Other than gaming I can’t see many (if any!) other uses where this type of ad could be implemented and if you have an idea then leave a comment because I would really like to know.

-Using the Admob console for example it is possible to restrict the amount of ads/rewards that is offered to the user over a time period.
+Using the Admob console for example it’s possible to restrict the amount of ads/rewards that is offered to the user over a time period.